qzonic/qzonic/README.md

 My name is Danil Uralov, and I am a Backend Python Developer.

 I specialize in developing backend services using Django and Django Rest Framework.
 Additionally, I utilize PostgreSQL, Docker, and conduct code testing using unittest, pytest, and Postman.
-For version control and code management, I use GitHub.
+For version control and code management, I use Git.

 ## Technologies